As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Snap Kitchen provides customer service via email, chat, and phone, as well as a comprehensive FAQ.
-Chat and email are available Monday through Saturday, and phone support is open Monday through Friday.
+Chat, email, and phone support are available Monday through Friday.
 We reached out by chat and phone with a few questions and received prompt and accurate answers.

-Freshly delivers its customer support by FAQ, phone, text, email, chat, and Facebook messenger.
-Facebook, text, and phone support are open 24/7.
+Freshly delivers its customer support by FAQ, phone, text, email, and chat.
+Text and phone support are open seven days a week from 6 a.m. until midnight ET.
 We communicated via chat from the Freshly mobile app and reached a human agent within about 30 seconds.

 Because it offers support through more channels with round-the-clock hours, Freshly wins on customer service.

 Freshly vs. Snap Kitchen: Making Changes and Canceling